 HOPWA funds may be used to assist all forms of housing designed to prevent homelessness, including but not limited to emergency housing, shared housing arrangements, apartments, short-term use of extended stay Hotel/Motels and community residences.
 Appropriate supportive services must be provided as part of any HOPWA assisted housing, but HOPWA funds may also be used to provide services independently of any housing activity.
-In North Carolina, the following activities may be carried out with HOPWA funds: Housing Information Services; Resource Identification to establish, coordinate and develop housing assistance resources for eligible persons; Emergency/Minor Rehabilitation of facilities to provide housing and services; Tenant-Based Rental Assistance, including assistance for shared housing arrangements; Short-Term Rent, Mortgage and Utility payments to prevent the homelessness of the tenant or the mortgagor of a dwelling; supportive services; permanent housing placement; leasing Short-Term Hotel/Motel assistance; Transitional Housing/Short-term supported housing; administrative expenses; and, for competitive grants only, any other activity proposed by the applicant and approved by HUD (24 CFR section 574.300).
+In North Carolina, the following activities may be carried out with HOPWA funds: Tenant-Based Rental Assistance, including assistance for shared housing arrangements; Short-Term Rent, Mortgage and Utility payments to prevent the homelessness of the tenant or the mortgagor of a dwelling; supportive services; permanent housing placement; Short-Term Facility-based housing (Hotel/Motel assistance); administrative expenses; and, for competitive grants only, any other activity proposed by the applicant and approved by HUD (24 CFR section 574.300).